-THE PEER ENGAGEMENT PROGRAM
+THE PEER TO PEER PROGRAM

 The Peer Engagement Program is focused on building compentency, self-efficacy, and leadership skills of Peers in Waterloo Region.
 A Peer in the Peer Engagement Program at ACCKWA is a person living with HIV who is a volunteer.